Wallington Shore Road

 The final building is the Cob & Pen pub.
 Formerly the Fort Wallington Tavern (Brickwoods) with its rear riding stables, this pub was renamed in 1984 and stands at the corner of the junction at the end of the road.

 Outside the Fort Wallington Tavern, the road used to bend sharply left onto Wallington Hill.
-This became a popular route out of town in the 1960s, with Wallington Bridge becoming a narrow bottleneck until the dual carriageways were built.
-The vintage fingerpost sign was moved onto the new grass area from its old position on the opposite side of the road.
+This became a popular route out of town in the 1960s, with Wallington Bridge becoming a notorious narrow bottleneck until the dual carriageways were built.
+The vintage Wallington Bridge fingerpost sign was moved onto the new grass area from its old position on the opposite side of the road.
 North Wallington, which today continues the route, was the more minor of the three roads, as it headed away from any main roads.

 Some things never change - flooding in Wallington Shore Road in 2014